Illinois Legislature Passes ‘License to Work Act’

 The Act also provides for the reinstatement of driving privileges for those who have already had their driver’ license suspended or revoked for these reasons.

+If the Governor signs the legislation as expected, the law will have an effective date of July 1, 2020.
+The bill is expected to restore driving privileges to 55,000 motorists.
 The driver’s license reinstatement attorneys at The Davis Law Group, P.C. represent those with suspended or revoked driver’s licenses throughout Illinois.
 While this new law would surely help a significant number of drivers get back on the road, many others still face an uphill battle.
 If you are seeking the restoration of your driving privileges for reasons not covered by the Act, contact us today to discuss your case.